KathanP19/protoscan/README.md

         Save Result to OutputFile
   -u    Scan Urls
 ```
+*Warning : Use concurrency according to you pc spec*
 * If you want to test then you can use the testurls.txt
 `cat testurls.txt | protoscan`